Speaking the Language of the Land

 Table Of Contents

 In our first conversation, we talked about the need to re-value farming—to move beyond tools of extraction and build something that honours the complexity of living systems.
-Now, let’s explore how we begin to do that.
+Now, let’s explore how we intend to do that.
 It starts by learning to speak the language of the land, one farm at a time.

 For too long, technology has demanded that farmers adapt to its rigid logic.
 The world of regenerative agriculture is diverse and dynamic—a market gardener thinks in beds and successions, a flower farmer in stems and bloom cycles, and a grazier in paddocks and pasture recovery times.
 Forcing them into a single, generic mould is not just inefficient; it’s an act of erasure.
 It silences the unique story of their farm.